devbaji/vue3-google-login/documentation/README.md

 - Sign in with Google button
 - Sign in using One Tap prompt
+- Automatic Sign in without any user interaction
 - Sign in with Google using a custom button

 ## Prerequisites